leonjalfon1/gcp-pubsub-dataflow-demo/README.md

 - Executing your pipeline locally allows you to test and debug your Apache Beam program

-### 6) Run the Data Pipeline using Dataflow
+### 6) Run a Batch Data Pipeline using Dataflow

-- You can run the wordcount module from the apache_beam package on the Dataflow service by specifying DataflowRunner in the runner field and selecting a region where the pipeline will execute:
+- You can run the wordcount pipeline on the Dataflow service by specifying DataflowRunner in the runner field and selecting a region where the pipeline will execute:

 ```
-python -m apache_beam.examples.wordcount \
+python wordcount.py \
   --region $DATAFLOW_REGION \
   --input gs://dataflow-samples/shakespeare/kinglear.txt \
-  --output gs://$BUCKET_NAME/results/outputs \
+  --output gs://$BUCKET_NAME/wordcount/results/outputs \
   --runner DataflowRunner \
   --project $GOOGLE_PROJECT_NAME \
-  --temp_location gs://$BUCKET_NAME/tmp/
+  --temp_location gs://$BUCKET_NAME/wordcount/tmp
 ```

 - To track and inspect the data pipeline browse to Dataflow: